hanseltime/stylis-ie11-plugins/packages/css-vars-revert/README.md

 ### Defaults:

-By default, this plugin only applies when a window is present and that window does not support css variables.
-(See code to understand the test).
+By default, this plugin applies any time stylis is invoked.

 __Raw Stylis V4__
 ```javascript